Andreea Bălan: Dancing and return to dance music (2008–present)

-Bălan was among the best-selling artists in Romania in terms of concerts from 2008 to present in both years, ranking in the top 3.
-As of 2011, Bălan has performed at more than 150 concerts.
+Bălan was among the best-selling artists in Romania in terms of concerts from 2008 to present, having ranked in the top 3.
+By 2011, Bălan had performed at more than 150 concerts.

 On 28 June 2009, Bălan released a new single titled "God".
 It was released exclusively on Kiss FM.
 "Trippin'", released in 2010, became one of Bălan's most popular singles released, as well as her first Top 40 hit in the Romanian Top 100 in five years.
-Bălan performed the song "Trippin'" in several events, including the final of Miss Universe Romania in 2010, and at the ninth edition of the Romanian Music Awards.
-The song contains elements of dance music combined with elements of popcorn, a musical style intensely broadcast on Romanian radio at the time of the song's release.
+Bălan performed the song "Trippin'" at several events, including the final of Miss Universe Romania in 2010, as well as the ninth edition of the Romanian Music Awards.
+The song contains elements of dance music combined with elements of popcorn, a musical style intensely broadcast on the Romanian radio at the time of the song's release.

 The song "Like a Bunny" was released on 13 May 2011 on Bălan's YouTube account, with its music video presenting Bălan in a bathing suit, reminiscent of a Playboy Playmate.
-On 8 June 2011, Bălan released the song "Loving" in collaboration with Andra, Connect-R and Puya.
-In October 2011, Bălan mentioned that there is a chance of the reunion of Andrè, since they could not handle a solo career.
+On 8 June 2011, Bălan released the song "Loving" in collaboration with Andra, Connect-R, and Puya.
+In October 2011, Bălan mentioned that there is a chance of the reunion of Andrè since they could not handle a solo career.
 In 2012, Bălan released the single "Money Love".
-Holds several shows including Dancing Show, Bunny Show, Beach Party and Christmas Party.
+She held several shows, including the Dancing Show, the Bunny Show, the Beach Party, and the Christmas Party.
 In October 2012, Bălan released the twenty-fifth video of her musical career, "Mă doare fără tine".
 In August 2013, she released the song "Things U do 2 me" in collaboration with Mike Diamondz.
 Presently, Bălan consistently holds concerts around the country.

-In 2015 the artist was chosen by Disney to provide the Romanian singing voice of Esmeralda for the feature film The Hunchback of Notre Dame.
+In 2015, the artist was chosen by Disney to provide the Romanian singing voice of Esmeralda for the feature film The Hunchback of Notre Dame.

 Image and musical style

 Over her musical career, Bălan has adopted several musical styles and image changes in an attempt to adapt to new trends.
-Her album Superwoman visibly distanced its musical style from her past recordings, and contains elements of samba, rock and roll, and jive, and finalizing her image as a soloist dancer.
+Her album Superwoman visibly distanced its musical style from her past recordings, containing elements of samba, rock and roll, and jive, and finalizing her image as a soloist dancer.

-Bălan's choreographies and costumes artist have sometimes been criticized for being too sexual, although in general, her concerts have received positive reviews by both the public and journalists.
+Bălan's choreographies and costumes have sometimes been criticized for being too sexual, although in general, her concerts have received positive reviews by both the public and journalists.

 Bălan has named Celine Dion, Mariah Carey and Loredana Groza as singers that she appreciates the most.
-She is often referred as the Romanian princess of pop music or the Romanian Britney Spears.
+She is often referred to as the Romanian princess of pop music or the Romanian Britney Spears.